 When dividing the neck in quarters, start with marking the center front and center back.
 Then match these marks and fold in half to get the mid-points.
 In the majority of leotards or swimwear, the mid-points will not be at the shoulder seams as the front and back neck will usually be different heights.

-I hope this tutorial gives you the confidence to tackle some leotard patterns and swimwear patterns.
+I hope this tutorial gives you the confidence to make your own leotard or swimwear.
 Please comment below if you have any questions.

 - How to Make a Leotard